Charleston Atlantic Presbytery | from $3,750 per person | Register by June 5

 Add an additional day of touring or relaxing at your own pace in Tel Aviv.
 This is a thoroughly modern city filled with lush gardens, history and art museums, and gorgeous beaches.
 Add an extra night at a beach-front hotel in central Tel Aviv to give yourself a little more time to unwind at the end of your pilgrimage.

-This excursion includes one additional night (double occupancy) in our beach-view Tel Aviv hotel with breakfast and transportation between the hotel and Ben Gurion Airport.
+This excursion includes one additional night (double occupancy) in a beach-view Tel Aviv hotel with breakfast and transportation between the hotel and Ben Gurion Airport.
 Travelers may add as many additional nights as desired.

 Experience the treasures of Jordan on this exciting tour of the ancient cities of Madaba and Petra.
 Beautiful desert landscapes and fascinating historical sites await you.
 On September 27, travel from Jerusalem to Jordan where you begin atop Mount Nebo before continuing to the ruins of Madaba with its magnificent Byzantine mosaics, including the Madaba map.
 Enjoy a traditional meal and stay overnight in a Petra hotel.
 On September 28, you will have a guided introduction to Petra followed by free time to explore on your own.
 Return to the same Petra hotel for overnight accommodations.
 On September 29, make an early departure from Petra, arriving to Tel Aviv in time for your flight to the United States.

 This excursion includes round-trip ground transportation between Israel and Jordan and throughout Jordan; overnight accommodations in Petra (double occupancy); breakfast and dinner daily; entrance fees; licensed guides; and border assistance.
 Does not include border fees of $101 US dollars, additional meals, or tips.
 Single supplement is $110/person.